LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 	1. Drag the contents of the .zip archive into AppData\Roaming\REAPER\Scripts (You can get to the REAPER folder by clicking on "Options > Show resource path in explorer/finder")

-	2. Open the Actions List (Actions > Show actions list), click on "New action... > Load ReaScript..." and load all scripts this way.
+	2. Open the Actions List (Actions > Show actions list), click on "New action... > Load ReaScript..." and load all scripts named "LAx_SlipView - xyz.lua" this way.
 		The scripts should now be in the Actions List as with their respective file names.

 	3. (Optional) Configure the script by opening the Action "Script: LAx_SlipView - Settings.lua"